seborbie/sp-permissions-audit/README.md

 -   Audit permissions for all sites in a SharePoint Online tenant - all the way down to list and library level.
 -   Capture permissions granted to Security (Entra ID) and Microsoft 365 groups.
 -   Uses a modern authentication flow that does not require a user to be logged in or have access to all sites in the tenant.
+-   Tracks per-user runtime and appends the total seconds to the CSV as a summary row.
+-   Optional transcript logging to a file via `-Log` (with `-AppendLog` support).

 ## 📝 Output